rsdoiel/antenna/archives/2025/journalism_2025.04.md

 date: 2025-01-30, from: The Daily Bruin (UCLA Student Newspaper)

-Problem solving was in full swing during the Association for Computing Machinery at UCLA&#8217;s inclusivity-focused coding event Jan.
-25.
+<em>This post was updated Jan.
+30 at 9:46 p.m.</em>
-Around 100 students attended &#8220;Break the Binary: Across the Spider-Verse&#8221; &#8211; a Spider-Man-themed coding event &#8211; in the De Neve Plaza Room on Saturday.
+Problem solving was in full swing during the Association for Computing Machinery at UCLA’s inclusivity-focused coding event Jan.

 <br>